-Today you will enter Etosha National Park through Andersson’s Gate and drive searching for wildlife.
+Today you will enter Etosha National Park through Andersson’s Gate and drive in search of wildlife as you make your way towards the eastern exit.
 Etosha is dominated by a huge mineral pan, which covers a quarter of the park and was once a lake the size of Holland.
 Surrounding the pan is a variety of grass and woodlands amongst which live a wonderful variety of animals, birds, insects and reptiles.
 Etosha’s highlight is its waterholes; there are dozens of them, some natural while others are artificially fed from boreholes.
 During the dry season, staking out a position at a waterhole viewpoint is a rewarding way to watch game without moving from one spot.
 The most numerous antelope species in Etosha is springbok, which can sometimes be seen herding in their thousands.
 Other common herbivores are giraffe, zebra, eland, wildebeest, kudu and oryx.
 Black rhinos are more rare but still regularly sighted.
 Herds of fifty elephants are not unusual and often walk right down the middle of the road giving people in cars an incredibly close and thrilling encounter.
 When it comes to predators, lion, of which there are thought to be over 1000 inside the reserve, are the most visible.
 For birders there is a large variety of birds including ground hornbill, lilac-breasted roller, eagles and vultures.
 Exit the park before sunset at the Von Lindequist Gate in the east and spend the night on the Onguma Private Reserve where you can watch animals congregating at the waterhole located just in front of camp as you enjoy a sundowner drink.
-The following day, return to Etosha to search for more wildlife.

 Find a holiday idea or suggested itinerary that inspires you, then send an enquiry or call us